State Laws Overview

 Need State-Specific Guidance?

-Mint AI can instantly provide information about your state's specific requirements, timelines, and compliance procedures.
-Get personalized guidance for your jurisdiction.
+Mint can instantly provide information about your state's specific requirements, timelines, and compliance procedures.

 Ready to Get Started?

-Our AI-powered platform and nationwide network of affiliate partners make the process simple and compliant across 50+ states.
+Our platform and nationwide network of affiliate partners make the process simple and compliant across all 50 states.

 Every state in the United States has specific laws governing structured settlement transfers, designed to protect payees and ensure fair transactions.
 These laws, often called Structured Settlement Protection Acts (SSPAs), establish requirements for court approval, disclosure, and transfer procedures.